magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rbac.md

 The Building Manager may want to design and share some dashboards with the end-users - office workers.
 Besides, your engineers responsible for the maintenance are interested in supervising the devices state, for example, receive alerts when the battery level forgoes below certain thresholds.

-To summarize those requirements in ThingsBoard terms, we should implement the following roles:
+To summarize those requirements in IoT Hub terms, we should implement the following roles:
  * Supervisors - read-only access to all devices' telemetry in all the buildings, and the ability to create their custom dashboards, but no access to dashboards created by users from different user groups.
  * Facility Managers - allows provisioning new devices for each facility, setup thresholds, manage users, and configure dashboards.
  * End Users - allows having read-only access to the state of the facility where this user belongs to.

-Let's configure ThingsBoard to support this use case.
+Let's configure IoT Hub to support this use case.
 The instructions below assume that you have logged in as a Tenant Administrator.

 **Supervisors**